marcpaterno/spack_retreat/plan-for-standard-builds.md

 The LArSoft collaboration and the SciSoft team will together decide on what compilers are to be supported.

 2. A Spack environment will be created corresponding to each standard build.
-Users of the standard builds will be able to use `spack env activate` to activate the standard environment, and then build their software against that standard environment.
+Users of the standard builds will be able to use `spack env activate` (or the alias, `spacktivate`) to activate the standard environment, and then build their software against that standard environment.
 Users who are also developing all, or part, of LArSoft itself will also be able to set up the standard environment, and to build part or all of LArSoft in addition to their own experiment's software stack.

 3. Experiments that are part of the LArSoft collaboration are encouraged to use one of the *most recent* standard builds as a base for their own development builds.